Grzegorz96/millionaire-app-backend/README.md

 | :-------- | :------- | :------------------------- | :-------- | :------- | :------------------------- |
 | `scores`  | `string` | **Required** Getting users with their points from the database. | `limit`   | `int` | **Not Required** Specifying the limit of downloaded records. |

+##### 4. Endpoint to the function that retrieves the user's id from the database and creates an access token and a refresh token for it.
+JSON={"login":string, "password:string"}.
 ```http
   GET /users/login
 ```